About Us

 Because we Badgers are born with curious minds and endless heart.
 For 175 years, UW’s life-changing research, innovation and education has served generations of Wisconsin families.
 We’ll never stop working to make our state — and the world — a better place.

-Training the next generation of emergency physicians and clinician-scientists is integral to our mission, with over 45 residents and fellows being trained each year in our ACGME-accredited emergency medicine residency program and our many fellowship training programs.
+Training the next generation of emergency physicians and clinician-scientists is integral to our mission, with 48 residents and fellows being trained each year in our ACGME-accredited emergency medicine residency program and our many fellowship training programs.

-Our research enterprise enhances and facilitates high-impact clinical and translational emergency care research and fosters the successful development of investigators dedicated to generating new knowledge.
+Our research enterprise enhances and facilitates high-impact clinical and translational emergency care research and fosters the successful development of investigators dedicated to generating new knowledge and advancing patient care and outcomes.

 The Department of Emergency Medicine is deeply committed to improving the health and well-being of the people of Wisconsin and beyond, a goal fundamentally linked to the mission of the UW School of Medicine and Public Health.
 By working in partnership with physicians, hospitals, prehospital providers, and local communities, we provide Wisconsin families with local, accessible health care every day.